 Click HERE to download free key word picture cues to use in your classroom and for individual students.

 3. Use hand signals for each vowel sound.
 More than any other strategy, I find teaching hand signals to be highly effective in having the students learn the correct sound.
 This way students are immediately cued into the correct pronunciation of the vowel sound.
-The Teaching Short Vowels video under the “Learn” tab shows commonly used hand signals for each vowel.
+The Teaching Short Vowels may be helpful.

 4. Provide frequent opportunities for students to practice short vowel sounds.
 “Vowel Intensives” is a strategy that I learned during my Phonics First training and find very helpful in teaching short vowel sounds.
 Using this strategy, students are given vowel sticks with either the key word or the letter and are required to hold up the correct vowel stick when the teacher provides the vowel sound.
 You can differentiate the activity by deciding which vowels to work with, how many vowels and by either providing just the vowel sound or a CVC word.